cloudera-labs/hms-mirror/README.md

 ### VIEWS

-`hms-mirror` now support the migration of VIEWs between two environments.
+`hms-mirror` now supports the migration of VIEWs between two environments.
 Use the `-v|--views-only` option to execute this path.
 VIEW creation requires dependent tables to exist.

 Run `hms-mirror` to create all the target tables before running it with the `-v` option.

 This flag is an `OR` for processing VIEW's `OR` TABLE's.
 They are NOT processed together.